 As with most aspects in life, resourcefulness can go a long way when it comes to providing care for someone with dementia or Alzheimer’s disease.
 At Inspired Home Care, providers of compassionate Barrington memory care, we understand how challenging it can be to meet the ever-changing needs inherent with dementia care; during one day, the senior may feel calm and satisfied, while on the following day, endure increased anxiety and agitation.

 The key is to continue to be adaptable, and have a variety of tools and resources accessible to utilize depending on the individual’s specific needs at the present time.
-Our Barrington caregiver professionals have compiled three unique strategies that can be extremely beneficial in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.
+Our Chicago caregiver professionals have compiled three unique strategies that can be extremely beneficial in lifting a senior’s mood and allowing for expression of emotions: the MAP approach.

 The acronym MAP stands for three forms of therapy:

 The mind’s ability to retain memories in connection with music, even in dementia, is remarkable.
 Music can be included in a variety of ways for calming, engagement, and memory stimulation.
 A few ideas on how to integrate music in dementia care include:

 - Discover which songs from the older adult’s younger years stimulate memories, and create a playlist on an iPod for the person to enjoy.
 Or, use a karaoke machine for sing-alongs.
 As the disease advances, musical preference will probably reflect the person’s childhood memories.

 - Choose upbeat, lively songs and invite the individual to dance, based on his or her physical ability.
 Tapping the feet and clapping along could be satisfying for people who are less mobile.